 Perfectly preserved Trinidad was built with the wealth of the 19th century sugar boom.
 And little seems to have changed since its heyday in 1850!
 Horses and carts clatter down cobbled streets, lined with pastel coloured facades.
 Nearby you’ll find some of the island’s most beautiful beaches.

 Further east you can experience Cuba’s charms without the crowds in the lesser-visited central towns of Camaguey, Bayamo and Holguin.
 Why not hire a car and set your own pace?
 The island is easy to navigate with very little traffic outside Havana.
 Talk to one of our expert consultants about designing your dream Cuban adventure today!

-– The best time to travel is from November to May.
-However bookings over the peak season -December to March- should be made well in advance.
+– The best time to travel is from November to May but the peak holiday period can be very busy indeed.
+Therefore, book well in advance for December and January.

 – The Caribbean hurricane season runs from July to October with August and September usually receiving the most rainfall.

 – Stay overnight in Cienfuegos and visit the atmospheric Teatro Tomas Terry for some great live music in an authentic setting.